linkeddatacenter/kees/README.md

 A KEES Agent SHOULD accept as input at least one kees:KnowledgeBaseDescription document.

-The input method is implentation dependent: a KEES agent can be implemented as a web service or as a command or as a job.
+The input method is implementation dependent: a KEES agent can be implemented as a web service or as a command or as a job.

-A KEES agent SHOULD accept, as optional parameter, a namespace to be used when it needs to create new resources.
+A KEES agent SHOULD accept, as an optional parameter, a namespace to be used when it needs to create new resources.

 KEES does not impose a way to detect if an agent is running or is aborted.
 But you MUST can always able to check if the knowledge base is in a safe state or not